Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 Multi-Party Computation-Threshold Signature Schemes (MPC-TSS)

 MPC-TSS (Multi-Party Computation with Threshold Signature Scheme) enables multiple parties to collaboratively sign transactions or compute functions, distributing the responsibility among them.
-This enhances security and ensures no single party has full control over the secret (key).
-In WaaS use cases, this also ensures that no third party ever is able to spend users’ assets, providing the highest security when properly implemented, while avoiding the complexities or custodianship of a hybrid approach.
+This enhances security and ensures no single party has full control over the secret.
+In WaaS use cases, this also ensures that no third party ever is able to spend users’ assets.
+It also provides the highest security when properly implemented, while avoiding the complexities or custodianship of a hybrid approach.
 This also makes most MPC-TSS implementations non-custodial while retaining efficiency.

 For MPC-TSS mechanisms, developers should test the system’s overall latency.
 It's essential to also understand the threshold settings and the security model of any given implementation to ensure it fits the project’s needs.

-Particle also opens the possibility for the user to create a Master Password, used to encrypt their local key fragment, which can then be stored safely.
-This allows users to restore their wallets across devices with full security.
+Particle also opens the possibility for the user to create a Master Password to encrypt their local key fragment, which can then be stored safely.
+This makes users’ wallets accessible across devices with full security.
 The system's robustness is also reinforced by a continuous key share refresh mechanism, enhancing security and making an attack virtually impossible.

 Particle’s MPC-TSS implementation

 Note that, with all the above, interoperability and latency will vary.
-As such, it’s important that you review that your intended solution covers at least the blockchain networks you’re most interested in, as well as that you can find reliable information regarding potential latency.
+As such, it’s important that you review and ensure that your intended solution covers at least the blockchain networks you’re most interested in.
+Also, make sure that you’re able to find reliable information regarding potential latency.
 For easy access, we have also created the following chart demonstrating the strengths and weaknesses of each approach:

 Comparison of various key management mechanisms and their qualities.